 - The applicant's description of the text that she or he wants to work on during the course.

 Please note: The Academic Writing Course can be held if admission is granted to 5 or more students.

 - Employment at OsloMet.

-Admission of PhD candidates and academic staff employed at other higher educational institutions and/or research institutions can be considered subject to the available places on the course.
+Admission of PhD candidates and academic staff employed at other higher educational institutions and/or research institutions in Norway can be considered subject to the available places on the course.

 Admission of internal and external candidates is based on individual application approved by the applicant’s Head of Studies or Head of Division.